I know why people search “Why I Left eXp Realty” so often.

 Some People Aren’t Crazy About The National Association of Realtors

-Some agents are under the impression that the National Association of Realtors (NAR) is nothing more than a faceless bureaucracy.
+Some agents believe that the National Association of Realtors (NAR) is nothing more than a faceless bureaucracy.

-Many agents think it violates both the Constitution and ethical standards for them to be forced to join a group simply because a single member of their company is a member of that group.
+Many agents think it violates the Constitution and ethical standards to be forced to join a group simply because a single member of their company is a member.

 eXp Realty’s Reputation Could Be Better

-When you take a look at eXp Realty Reviews, you will notice that a lot of them are negative.
+When you look at eXp Realty Reviews, you will notice that many of them are negative.

-Please note that these are largely written by other real estate agents who are not associated with eXp.
+Please note that these are primarily written by other real estate agents not associated with eXp.

-Regardless of whether or not it is warranted, within the Real Estate Community, many people have a poor opinion of eXp.
+Regardless of whether or not it is warranted, many people have a poor opinion of eXp within the Real Estate Community.

-But we’ve seen an increase in the number of influencers and top producers joining the eXp ranks.
+But we’ve seen an increase in influencers and top producers joining the eXp ranks.

-However, some agents are still under the impression that eXp is nothing more than a trend.
+However, some agents still think that eXp is nothing more than a trend.

 Many traditional brokerages think this way, and this is what they tell their agents.